mcdope/wrpdistributor/README.md

 - allow login only from the expected ingress IP (= your `wrp-distributor` host)

 ### TODO ###
-- Implement load balancing for containerHosts
-    - best case: check available resources and dynamically scale
-    - easy case: make MAX_CONTAINERS per containerHost
-- add purpose-bound Exception classes
+- add purpose-bound Exception classes (in progress)
-- introduce service for config/env handling
+- introduce service for config/env handling (not needed I think)
 - strip down php container, guess we don't need most extensions
+- no such container on shutdown shouldn't be treated as an error
+- move docker image name to env var